BusbyLab/git-gh-demo/README.md

     gh auth login

-<br> GitHub CLI will start an interactive session, asking you a series
+<br> GitHub CLI will start an interactive session, asking me a series of
-of questions.
+questions.

     ?
 What account do you want to log into?
 [Use arrows to move, type to filter]
     > GitHub.com